What Is Parasomnia?

 Sleep-Related Painful Erections

-Rarely, a man’s erections are painful enough that he wakes up.
+Rarely, a man’s erections are painful enough that they wake up.

 Irregular Heart Rhythms